happy30/Talky/README.md

 # Talky-UEPlugin
 Talky is a Blueprint based plugin for creating dialogue events for your game project.
 It is currently in development.
-Come back later for a release. (:

-This plugin will be free to use for any BUAS projects promoting narrative design.
-Please contact me if you want to use it for your personal (commercial) projects.
+We're looking for Alpha testers.
+Interested?
+Join our Discord: https://discord.gg/HH9tcCMn

 # Features
 * Create branching dialogues in a simple to understand interface without having to go into code or blueprints.